 Hiking in Mesa Verde National Park

-A handful of trails lead beyond Mesa Verde's most visited sites and offer more solitude than the crowded cliff dwellings.
+A handful of trails lead beyond Mesa Verde's most visited sites and offer more solitude than the often-crowded cliff dwellings.
 The best canyon vistas can be reached if you're willing to huff and puff your way through elevation changes and switchbacks.
-Bring more water than you think you'll need, wear sunscreen, and bring rain gear—cloudbursts can come seemingly out of nowhere.
-Certain trails are seasonal only, so check with a ranger before heading out.
-No backcountry hiking is permitted in Mesa Verde due to the fragile nature of the ancient dwellings and artifacts.
+Carry more water than you think you'll need, wear sunscreen, and bring rain gear—cloudbursts can come seemingly out of nowhere.
+Certain trails are open seasonally, so check with a ranger before heading out.
+No backcountry hiking is permitted in Mesa Verde, and pets are prohibited.

 Farming Terrace Trail.
 This 30-minute, ½-mile loop begins and ends on the spur road to Cedar Tree Tower, about 1 mile north of the Chapin Mesa area.
 It meanders through a series of check dams, which the Ancestral Puebloans built to create farming terraces.
 Easy.
 Park entrance road, 4 miles south of Far View Visitor Center, Mesa Verde National Park, CO, 81330.

 Knife Edge Trail.
 Perfect for a sunset stroll, this easy 2-mile (round-trip) walk around the north rim of the park leads to an overlook of the Montezuma Valley.
 If you stop at all the flora identification points that the trail guide pamphlet suggests, the hike should take about 1½ to 2 hours.
 The patches of asphalt you're likely to spot along the way are leftovers from old Knife Edge Road, built in 1914 as the main entryway into the park.
 Easy.
 Morefield Campground, 4 miles from park entrance, Mesa Verde National Park, CO, 81330. www.nps.gov/meve/planyourvisit/hiking.htm.